 2) Michael Erlewine

-3) Shorty McGaughy or Dave Spann drums
+3) Dave Spann drums

 4) Jay Edwards bass